 Geometry is a one-year course that reviews and builds upon the geometric concepts of previous math courses.
 It emphasizes big ideas in an integrated algebra/geometry context.
 Key concepts included in the course are as follows: transformations and symmetry, relationships between figures, properties of plane figures, investigation and proof, geometric construction, and probability.
 The course encourages and guides the student in the discovery of new geometric concepts, and stresses the ability to reason logically and think critically.
-Meets UC and CSU requirements

-Prerequisites: Algebra and teacher recommendation
+Prerequisites: Algebra